KStateMachine/kstatemachine/README.md

 * **[Testable](https://nsk90.github.io/kstatemachine/#testing)** - run state machine from specified state
 * **Well tested** - all features are covered by tests

-_The library is in a development phase.
-You are welcome to propose useful features, or contribute to the project._

-_Don't forget to push the ⭐ if you like this project._

 > [!IMPORTANT]
 > SEE FULL [DOCUMENTATION HERE](https://nsk90.github.io/kstatemachine)

+> [!NOTE]
+> The library is in a development phase.
+You are welcome to propose useful features, or contribute to the project.
+> Don't forget to push the ⭐ if you like this project.

 ## Quick start sample (finishing traffic light)